AssafHalsadi/Tests_ImageProcessingEx02/docs/README.md

 This test tests both the DFT and IDFT functions applied to the _aria _ 4kHz.wav_ file, it covers:
 * Checks no loops are used in the implementation.
 * Checks the signature is correct.
-* Makes sure the shape and type of the output is correct.
+* Makes sure the shape and type of the output is correct (UPDATE 1.3: Checks the shape wasn't changed from input).
 * Compares the output to the 'np.fft.fft' and 'np.fft.ifft' functions, allowing errors of up to 1.e-5 (as the built in implementation is more precise).

 #### 'test_DFT2_IDFT2'<a name="2D"></a>